Stiffened panels welded by FSW

 The two main configurations for friction stir welding are lap welding and butt welding.

-In the context of joining the skin and stiffeners for a rigid panel, lap welding is most commonly used.
-To make a butt weld, the parts to be joined are placed next to each other.
+In the context of joining the skin and stiffeners for a rigid panel, lap welding is most frequently used.
+To make a lap weld, the parts to be joined are placed on top of each other.

 Butt welding can more occasionally be used depending on the geometry of the stiffened panel.
-For example, this welding configuration is used to join several stiffened panels together, one on top of the other.
+For example, this welding configuration is used to join several stiffened panels together, one next to the other.

 Regardless of the welding configuration adopted, Stirweld standard tools provide a high strength weld for rigid panels.
 You can find our FSW tools in our tools catalogue.